ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 1. A provider implements a resilient application supported by multiple virtual servers spread across multiple zones.
 1. The provider creates a Private Path Network Load Balancer (NLB) configured with backend pools pointing to the virtual servers, distributing the load among the servers with the round-robin algorithm.
-1. A Private Path service references the Private Path NLB and specifies the service endpoint consumers will use.
+1. A Private Path service references the Private Path NLB and specifies the service endpoint used by consumers.
 1. Consumers access the provider application by going through virtual private endpoint gateways.
 All traffic remains private to {{site.data.keyword.cloud_notm}}.

 ## Before you begin